CodingErik/teamGenerator/README.md

 #### Dependencies

-* **Jest** - The [jest](https://jestjs.io/) is the JavaScript testing framework that is used for unit testing in this project.
+* **Jest** - The [jest](https://jestjs.io/) is the Js testing framework that is used for unit testing in this project.
-  - This dependency is already included in the `package.json` file, so you will only need to run the `npm install` command in your terminal to enable testing capabilities.
+  - This dependency is already included in the `package.json` file, so you will only need to run the `npm install` command in your terminal to enable testing funcitionality.

-* **chalk-pipe** - link to this
+* **chalk-pipe** - [chalk-pipe]https://github.com/LitoMore/chalk-pipe) is a Js styling library used for CLI interfaces.
+ - This dependency is included in the `packege.json`.
+All that needs to be done is run `npm install` or `npm i` for short.

 ## Final Output